By: William C. Head, Award-Winning Georgia Hit and Run Attorney Atlanta

 (3) Render to any person injured in such accident reasonable assistance, including the transporting, or the making of arrangements for the transporting, of such person to a physician, surgeon, or hospital for medical or surgical treatment if it is apparent that such treatment is necessary or if such transporting is requested by the injured person; and

-(4) Where a person injured in such accident is unconscious, appears deceased, or is otherwise unable to communicate, make every reasonable effort to ensure that emergency medical services and local law enforcement are contacted for the purpose of reporting the accident and making a request for assistance.
+(4) Where a person injured in such an accident is unconscious, appears deceased, or is otherwise unable to communicate, make every reasonable effort to ensure that emergency medical services and local law enforcement are contacted to report the accident and make a request for assistance.

 The driver shall in every event remain at the scene of the accident until fulfilling the requirements of this subsection.
-Every such stop shall be made without obstructing traffic more than is necessary.
+Every such stop shall be made without obstructing traffic tickets in Georgia more than is necessary.

 (b) If such accident is the proximate cause of death or a serious injury, any person knowingly failing to stop and comply with the requirements of subsection (a) of this Code section shall be guilty of a felony and, upon conviction thereof, shall be punished by imprisonment for not less than one nor more than five years.